-Our program focuses on the core knowledge, skills, and understanding of:
+Our program focuses on the core knowledge, skills, and understanding of the following topics:

 - Basic sciences as relevant to the head and neck and the upper aerodigestive system